 This guide will unravel the mystery behind the question: what animals are found in coral reefs as we explore the fascinating world of reef creatures.
 We will shed light on what creatures make up reef communities, and where they fit in the biological hierarchy.

-The Diversity of Coral Reefs Ecosystems
+The Diversity of Coral Reef Animals Ecosystems

 For aquarists curious about keeping corals and reef animals at home, check out our guide on Reef Tank Maintenance Tips to ensure your ecosystem stays healthy.

-Invertebrates: The Hidden Architects
+Invertebrates: The Hidden Architects Animals That Live in Coral Reefs

 • Sponges: These function as filter feeders as they take in water impurities and provide shelter for small reef species.